An important consideration when evaluating a remedy is whether

 Insoluble organic contaminants may be present as NAPLs.
 Dense

-aquifers.
-Light NAPLs (LNAPLs) will float on top of surface water
+water aquifers.
+Light NAPLs (LNAPLs) will float on top of surface

-water in temporary or perched aquifers in the vadose zone.
+of water in temporary or perched aquifers in the vadose zone.